Quasimaps to zero-dimensional $A_{\infty}$-quiver varieties

 These moduli spaces can be defined as follows.
-Let $\lambda$ be a Young diagram rotated by $45^{\circ}$ as in Fig.\ref{yng1}.
+Let $\lambda$ be a Young diagram rotated by $45^{\circ}$ as in Figure \ref{yng1}.
 Let $\textsf{v}_i \in \matN$, $i\in \matZ$ denotes the number of boxes in $i$'s vertical column.
-We assume that $i=0$ corresponds to the column which cotains the corner box of $\lambda$.
+We assume that $i=0$ corresponds to the column which contains the corner box of $\lambda$.

 \begin{Definition} { \it For $\dd=(d_i)$, $i\in \matZ$ the moduli space $\qm^{\dd}_{\lambda}$ is the stack classifying the following data:

 $(\star)$ rank $\textsf{v}_i$ vector bundles $\tb_i$ over $\mathbb{P}^{1}$ of degrees $\deg(\tb_i)=d_i$, $i \in \matZ$.